wout/rosetta/README.md

 # Rosetta

 A Crystal library for internationalization with compile-time key lookup.
+You'll never have a `missing translation` in your app, ever again.

 ![GitHub](https://img.shields.io/github/license/wout/rosetta)